 5.4 Serving Suggestions

-This dish pairs wonderfully with crusty bread or a light salad.
-Consider serving with a drizzle of balsamic glaze or a dollop of sour cream for added richness.
+Try it with crusty bread or a simple salad.
+A little drizzle of balsamic glaze or a dollop of sour cream makes it even better.

 5.5 Advice for Variations